ALUMINUM-SILICON ALLOYS FOR THERMAL MANAGEMENT AND OPTICAL APPLICATIONS

-In automotive racing piston applications, our aluminum silicon AMC 4632 alloy can be used as a replacement for conventional aluminum alloys such as AA4032 and AA2618.
+In automotive racing piston applications, our AyontEX 4632 AlSi alloy can replace conventional aluminum alloys such as AA4032 and AA2618.
 It enables weight reduction and improved stability despite the high temperatures associated with internal combustion engines.
-While AMC 4632 is a hypereutectic alloy and machines similarly, it is a superior material because the refined process we use to create it makes the end alloy both stiffer and stronger than other hypereutectic aluminum alloys.
+While AyontEX 4632 is a hypereutectic alloy and machines similarly to aluminum, it is a superior material because our manufacturing process creates a material that is both stiffer and stronger than other hypereutectic aluminum alloys.

-Due to its lower CTE, AMC 4632 enables tighter tolerances in piston design, while offering a high tensile modulus (approximately 19% higher than aluminum alloy AA4032), good strength and excellent fatigue resistance at ambient and elevated temperatures.
-Additionally, this material solution is an option for racing applications where metal matrix composites are prohibited.
+Due to its lower CTE, AyontEX 4632 material enables tighter tolerances in piston design, while offering a high tensile modulus (approximately 19% higher than aluminum alloy AA4032), good strength and excellent fatigue resistance at ambient and elevated temperatures.
+Additionally, this material is an option for racing applications where metal matrix composites are prohibited.

 To learn more about our metal matrix composite racing solutions, visit our SupremEX® composites page.

-Use the property charts listed below to compare AMC 4632 with other aluminum material solutions.
+Use the property charts listed below to compare AyontEX 4632 with other aluminum material solutions.

 |Rm MPa (ksi)||430 (62)||440 (64)||-2%|